su8/pinky-bar/README.md

 ![](img/pic3.png)

-Statusbar program for anything (Window Manager, terminal multiplexer, etc..) that I've written in my very first day as dwm user.
+Gather some system information and show it in this statusbar program, not tied to any Window Manager, terminal multiplexer, etc.

 Please note that the program won't detect fans connected via molex connetor(s) or external fan controller.
 Also I have not tested it with fan splitter(s) either.